syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### draggingOnSelection`boolean`
 {:#members:draggingOnSelection}

-This property is used to select   treemap items when we are dragging
+This property is used to select treemap items while clicking and dragging

 #### Default Value